| Virtues of Ramadhaan - I'itikaafI'ITIKAAF - SECLUSION IN THE MASJIDThe meaning of 'I'tikaaf' is to seclude oneself in the Mosque,

 is safe therein from all enemies.

+WHERE TO PERFORM I'TIKAAFThe best of places for I'tikaaf is the Masjidul Haram in Makkah.
 The next best is the Masjidun-Nabawiy in Madinah, and the next

 best is Baytul Muqaddas.
 Thereafter, comes the Jaama Masjid in one's